Motherboard On The Wall

 Turning the computer on after the operation - a loud pop, some blue smoke, and a loud “Ah fuck.”

 The consequence of my naïveté was a motherboard with a fried USB line.
 As in - everything that was connected to the USB at the time (fans, AIO, RGB controllers) were toast.
+After a frantic hour disassembling everything and putting it together in another machine I was relieved to find out that everything else worked fine.
+I got extremely lucky.

-To commemorate this joyous occassion, I framed the fried motherboard and mounted it in the office.
+To commemorate this joyous occasion, I framed the fried motherboard and mounted it in the office.
 A “memento mori” of sorts.
 Any computer component at some point will die, but some will do it sooner if you don’t check the wiring conventions properly.